Tyre Nichols' mother says Memphis officers 'brought shame' to their families and the Black community - Local News 8

 “I don’t have my baby.
 I’ll never have my baby again,” Wells said.

 “I do know that he was a good person.
-And that all this — all the good in Tyre will come out and so that’s what keeps me going because I just feel like my son was sent here on assignment,” Wells said.
+And that all this — all the good in Tyre will come out and so that’s what keeps me going because I just feel like my son was sent here on assignment from God,” Wells said.

 The-CNN-Wire